paweltarkowski/k8s-spring-app-example/README.md

 # k8s-spring-app-example
-Example of kubernetes configuration with java application
+Example of kubernetes configuration using spring application